rthatcher/t2/nodered-tutorial.md

  -  **Send message on error (legacy mode)** - <checked\>
  -  **Name** - Read JSON File

+This node reads the JSON test data file into a String variable.

 ##### 5. **json** node (from function category) - _Set JSON_

 Set the properties for this node:
  -  **Name** - _Set JSON_
  -  **Format JSON string** - _<checked\>_

+This node converts the JSON string into a JavaScript object for the next node in the flow.

 ##### 6. **composer** out node (from Hyperledger category) - _Create Trader_